EDUCBA

 • Easier to develop: It is possible to write the same script in a program in C/C++, but it is easier to write and debug a shell script than a C/C++ program, especially for system administration tasks.

-• Transparency: It is easier to see and check out what action is being performed by the script as it is a text file, but in a C/C++ program, you are required to have access to the source code file.
+• Transparency: It is easier to see and check out what action is being performed by the script as it is a text file, but in a C/C++ program, you must access the source code file.

-• Portable: It is easier to execute a script to other Unix or Unix-like operating systems if it has the shell.
+• Portable: It is easier to execute a script to other Unix or Unix-like operating systems if it has a shell.

 Pre-requisites to learn Unix Shell Scripting

-There is nothing much that you need to know before starting learning Unix shell scripting.
+There is nothing much that you need to know before starting to learn Unix shell scripting.
 Basic knowledge of programming and the Unix command line is helpful.

 Why do we need Unix Shell?